Sharda Mehta: Early life and education

-Sharda Mehta was born on 26 June 1882 in Ahmedabad.
+Sharda was born to a family of social reformers, on 26 June 1882 in Ahmedabad.
 She was the daughter of a judicial officer, Gopilal Manilal Dhruva, and Balaben; a Nagar Brahmin family.
 She was a maternal great-granddaughter of Bholanath Divetia, a social reformer and poet.

 She received her primary education at Raibahadur Maganbhai Girl's High School.
 She later joined Anglo-vernacular classes at the Mahalakshmi Teachers Training College and matriculated in 1897.
 She received her Bachelor of Arts in Logic and Moral Philosophy in 1901 from Gujarat College.
 She and her elder sister Vidyagauri Nilkanth were the first two women graduates in Gujarat.

+Personal life

 She married Sumant Mehta in 1898.
-He was a medical student then and four years her senior.
+He was a medical student then and four years senior to her.
 He later served as a personal doctor of Gaekwads of Baroda State and as a social worker.

 Career

 Social work

 Mehta worked for social reforms and supported education, women's empowerment, opposition of caste restrictions, untouchability eradication, and Indian independence.
 She was influenced by Mahatma Gandhi.
 From 1906, she promoted swadeshi (domestic) goods and khadi clothes.
 She organised a protest against indentured servitude (Girmitiya) in 1917.
 She helped Indulal Yagnik in editing Navjivan in 1919.

 She participated in the Gujarat Kisan Parishad (Gujarat Farmer's Conference) held in Ahmedabad in 1928.
 She met the Governor of Bombay as a member of the deputation for a settlement of the Bardoli Satyagraha.
 In 1929, she presented in front of the Royal Commission on Labour regarding labour conditions in textile mills in Ahmedabad.
 She picketed in front of the liquor shops during the civil disobedience movement in 1930.
 (Note: During the disobedience movement, the protesters picketed liquor shops with the aim of opposing drinking habit as a social evil as well as decreasing the income of the British government earned as an excise duty on drinks.)
 In 1931, she established a khadi store and worked at her husband's ashram near Shertha, Ahmedabad.
 In 1934, she established a co-operative store called Apna Ghar Ni Dukan.

 Mehta was associated with several educational and women's welfare institutes in Ahmedabad, Baroda, and Bombay during these years, as well as being a member of Baroda Praja Mandal (Baroda People's Association).
 She was a member of the Ahmedabad Municipality from 1931 to 1935.
 In 1934, she established the Jyoti Sangh for women's welfare.

 She was a proponent of women's education.
 She established the Vanita Vishram Mahila Vidyalaya in Ahmedabad.
 She also established a college affiliated with SNDT (Karve) Women's University.